9 Facts About Floor Mopping that Will Make Your Hair Stand on End

 - Of all the tasks janitors perform, floor mopping is among the most dangerous.
 Mopping is the second-leading cause of cleaning-related injuries: These types of injuries result in significant financial loss to organizations in time, production efficiency, and worker’s compensation.
 If floor cleaning is a key service in business operations, it’s imperative to consider how to keep your cleaning staff safe.
 With the selection of the right commercial cleaning tools, you can reduce or remove the possibility of repetitive motion injuries with appropriate, ergonomically designed floor mopping tools for the task at hand.

 - Cleaners have a 10lb weight attached to the end of their mop.
 The most common sizes of wet string mops weigh between 16 and 24 ounces; these mops can triple in weight when wet.
-A 24-inch microfiber mop frame and handle with a damp mop pad attached weighs just over 2 pounds.
 Variations of the cotton string mop are still being used throughout the cleaning industry, despite advancements in materials.
 This is especially concerning because a wet string mop can weigh up to three times its dry weight, making it extremely hard on the wrists, hips, and back.
-Add a bucket of water that can tip the scales at 40 pounds and suddenly floor cleaning becomes a herculean task.
+Add a bucket of solution that can tip the scales at 40 pounds and suddenly floor cleaning becomes a herculean task.
+In comparison, a 24-inch microfiber mop frame and handle with a damp mop pad attached weighs just over 2 pounds.

 - Repetitive Stress Injuries (RSIs) lead to an average of 18 lost work days per injury.
 Most of a custodian’s time is devoted to floor care, providing lots of opportunities to develop repetitive stress injuries (RSI) – the second leading cause of cleaning-related injuries.
 The term RSI encompasses injuries that affect bones, muscles, nerves, and tendons due to overuse.
 This can be incredibly costly for organizations, and dangerous for custodians.